andricktakisawa/wikipedia-article/README.md

 Este ejemplo utiliza la función fetchArticle para hacer una solicitud GET a la API de Wikipedia.
 La función recibe como parámetro el código de idioma y procesa la respuesta para mostrar el artículo en la página.

+# Tech Stack
+Our "Wikipedia Featured Article" app uses a combination of technologies to deliver an engaging and efficient user experience.

+Here are the key technologies that make up our tech stack:

+#### HTML5:
+The main markup language for the structure and content of our web page.
+We use HTML5 to create the basic structure of our app, including the containers for the article content, images, and buttons.

+#### CSS3:
+The Cascading Style Sheet language that we use to style and format our web pages.
+We use CSS3 to add colors, fonts, margins, padding, and other styling to our web page, and to make sure it looks good on different screen sizes.

+#### JavaScript:
+The programming language we use to add interactivity to our web page.
+With JavaScript, we can make requests to the Wikipedia API, process the responses, and dynamically update the content of our web page based on those responses.

+#### jQuery:
+A popular JavaScript library that we use to simplify JavaScript programming, especially AJAX requests to the Wikipedia API.

+#### MediaWiki API:
+The Wikipedia API we use to get featured articles.
+This API provides us with an easy way to make HTTP GET requests to get information about a random article, including its title, excerpt, image, and link to the full article.

+#### PHP:
+The server-side programming language we use to make the Wikipedia API request.
+PHP allows us to pass the language parameter to the API and return the response to our web page.

+#### LocalStorage:
+A feature of the Web Storage API that allows us to store data in the user's browser.
+We use LocalStorage to remember the language selected by the user, so that we can display articles in that language the next time the user visits our page.

 ## Authors

 - [@andricktakisawa](https://www.github.com/andricktakisawa)